pyranges/pyranges_1.x/docs/tutorial.rst

       pip install pyranges1[add-ons]

-Loading and accessing pyranges objects
+Loading and accessing pyranges1 objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's import libraries, and load in memory an example annotation in GFF3 format, consisting of a portion of the genome